-- Solved problem, How to find Future value for uniform series deposits?
+- The solved problem, How to find Future value for uniform series deposits?

 - The video used in the illustration